A-1 Pest Control North Carolina

 Kitchens are a favorite hangout spot for rodents.
 They chew their way through the wall voids of your home and get in behind your cabinets.
 From this location, they are able to access your kitchen drawers from behind.
 That is why rodent droppings are commonly found in the backs of drawers.
 And if they get into your drawers, they can contaminate the items inside with their urine and droppings.

-Mice sometimes find their way into our appliances, especially appliances that have insulation inside such an electric range.
-If they choose to nest in your stove, you may start to notice the smell of urine in your kitchen as the smell of rodent urine can be quite strong.
-In addition, once the infestation has been corrected, you'll be left with an appliance that needs to be extensively cleaned.
+Even after the infestation has been corrected, you'll be left with an appliance that needs to be extensively cleaned.
 But for some people, there is no amount of cleaning and bleaching that will make them use that appliance again and they’ll have to replace it completely.
 So, while it doesn't apply to everyone, it’s still important to consider this as a way mice and rats can be destructive.

 It is never a good thing when rodents find their way into a home.
 While the amount of damage done may vary, the kinds of damages caused by rodents are difficult to correct.
 These damages can be done in tight attic spaces, eavestroughs, wall voids, ceiling voids, appliances, furniture, stored boxes, and more and can go on for a long time without you even knowing!
-So, before mice have a chance to invade your home, we strongly recommend investing in an ongoing, year-round pest control service that includes rodent monitoring and control services.
-Pests can destroy your belongings, damage your home, and contaminate your food, not to mention lead to diseases, allergies, and bacterial sickness!
-Don’t let your home fall victim to a rodent infestation; partner with us at A-1 Pest Control instead!
-No home should be without a pest control plan.
-If you need assistance developing one and you live in our North Carolina service area, we're here to help.
-Protecting homes and businesses from pest threats is what we do!